TiNredmc/AVRu2f/README.md

 #define RAWHID_USAGE_PAGE 	to 0xf1d0 // seems like this reading as fido.
 #define RAWHID_USAGE	to 0x0200
 ```
+NOTE After changed the Product ID.
+You won't get auto reset from teensy loader anymore.
+To upload code, you need to press the button manually

 LED status
 ----------
 First time after plugged in.
 Led will turn on .5 s and turn off.